-One of the best overall flat-rate credit cards on the market, the Wells Fargo Active Cash Card has nearly all the key features you’d hope for on a no-annual-fee cash back card.
+One of the best overall flat-rate credit cards on the market, the Wells Fargo Active Cash Card has nearly all the key features you’d hope for on a no-annual-fee cash rewards card.

-You’ll not only earn unlimited 2 percent cash rewards on all purchases, but also a generous welcome offer of a $200 cash rewards bonus after spending $1000 within the first three months.
-Sign-up bonuses can be hard to find on flat-rate cash back cards, so this latter feature is especially impressive.
+You’ll not only earn unlimited 2 percent cash rewards on purchases, but also a generous welcome offer of a $200 cash rewards bonus after spending $500 within the first three months.
+Sign-up bonuses can be hard to find on flat-rate cards, so this latter feature is especially impressive.

-You can also take advantage of a 0 percent intro APR for 15 months from account opening on both purchases and qualifying balance transfers (then ongoing 18.74 percent, 23.74 percent, or 28.74 percent, variable).
+You can also take advantage of a 0 percent intro APR for 15 months from account opening on both purchases and qualifying balance transfers (then ongoing variable APR 19.99 percent, 24.99 percent, or 29.99 percent).
 Many cash back cards — especially cards that offer 2 percent back — only come with an intro APR offer on new purchases or balance transfers, not both.
 This further solidifies the Active Cash card’s position as the best overall flat-rate card.